Type-B Anomaly Matching and the 6D (2,0) Theory: Examples at Tree-Level

-We expect that there is a corresponding matching of type-B anomalies in the large-$N$ limit for all the single-trace CBOs $\widehat \OO^{(\alpha)}_\ell$ and their multi-trace versions.
+We expect that there is a corresponding matching of type-B anomalies for all the single-trace CBOs $\widehat \OO^{(\alpha)}_\ell$ and their multi-trace versions.
 We aim to return to this point in the future.